ortus-docs/cfcouchbase-sdk-docs/usage/queries/view_queries.md

 * `key` - For non-reduced queries, the key emitted from the map function.
 For reduced views, null.
 * `value` - For non-reduced queries, the value emitted from the map function.
 For reduced views, the output of the reduce function.

+## Query Options

+Here are some of the most common keys you can pass in the struct of options to control how the query is executed.
+Please check the [API Docs](http://apidocs.ortussolutions.com/cfcouchbase/2.0.0) for the full list.